Revolver: Special Edition: Reception

 On Metacritic, Revolver: Special Edition holds an aggregate score of 100 out of 100, based on nine reviews, indicating "universal acclaim".

 Annie Zaleski of The Guardian gave the album five out of five stars, writing: "Revolver's new details tease out deeper meanings in the songs.
 Now more prominent, the low-lit backing harmonies on 'Here, There and Everywhere' remake the tune as an old-fashioned rock'n'roll love song; the piano bending out of key on 'I Want to Tell You' mirrors the narrator's insecurity; and McCartney's booming walking bass on 'Taxman' illuminates the biting, cynical tone of Harrison's lyrics ...
 Revolver still sounds so vibrant."

 Track listings

-All tracks written by Lennon–McCartney, except for tracks with asterisks, which are by George Harrison.
+All tracks written by Lennon–McCartney, except where noted.